yxlin/yxlin.github.io/_docs/random-effect-model/hddm.md

 ```

 Similar to many standard modeling works, I must diagnose the
-modeling process so as to make sure I drew a reliable posterior
+models so as to make sure I drew a reliable posterior
 distribution, reflecting the target distribution.
 I
 can check visually as well as calculating some statistics.
 First,
 I conducted visually checks for the trace plots and posterior
 distributions.

-1. posterior log-likelihood at hyper level
+1. Trace plots of posterior log-likelihood at hyper level
-2. hyper parameters
+2. Trace plots of the hyper parameters
-3. posterior log-likelihood at the data level
+3. Trace plots of posterior log-likelihood at the data level
-4. data level parameters for each participants
+4. Trace plots of each DDM parameters for each participants
-5. posterior distributions
+5. Posterior density plots (i.e., marginal posterior distributions)
+for the hyper parameters
+6. Posterior density plots the DDM parameters for each
+parameters

 ```
-plot(hsam, hyper = TRUE)
+plot(hsam, hyper = TRUE)                           ## 1.
-plot(hsam, hyper = TRUE, pll = FALSE)
+plot(hsam, hyper = TRUE, pll = FALSE)              ## 2.
-plot(hsam)
+plot(hsam)                                         ## 3.
-plot(hsam, pll = FALSE)
+plot(hsam, pll = FALSE)                            ## 4.
+plot(hsam, hyper = TRUE, pll = FALSE, den = TRUE)  ## 5.
+plot(hsam, pll = FALSE, den = TRUE)                ## 6.

 ```

 ![hyper-level]({{"/images/random-effect-model/hyper-level.png" | relative_url}})

 These are a lot of figures to check.
+I have not included the figures of (6.) here,
-I then calculated the potential scale
+because there are too many.
+Then, I calculated the potential scale
 reduction factor, for both the hyper parameters and each participant.

 ```